jbranchaud/ocelot/README.md

 This is a rather verbose message that is only made necessary by rather complex commits.
 The same commit could be annotated more concisely like so:

+    Adding a couple new shapes to this project.
     [src/shapes/Square.java]
     Adding the basis for the Square class, but it is still missing some functionality like an area function.